 Aside from its great typing quality, it comes with an abundance of excellent features.
 It has dedicated media controls, full RGB backlighting with individually-lit keys, and it has an OLED screen that you can customize to show virtually anything you want.
 There's also a USB passthrough, and it comes with a very comfortable wrist rest that attaches magnetically.
 Its rigid aluminum body feels extremely sturdy, and its doubleshot keycaps ensure that the key legends won't fade or chip over time.

-The best RGB mechanical keyboard available in a TKL size that we've tested so far is the SteelSeries Apex 7 TKL.
+The best RGB mechanical keyboard available in a TKL size that we've tested is the SteelSeries Apex 7 TKL.
 It's a great overall keyboard with outstanding gaming performance, similar to the SteelSeries Apex Pro, but without the customizable actuation force needed on a per-key basis.

 It's packed with features most gamers should enjoy.
 You can purchase it either with clicky, tactile, or linear switches, although our unit has the tactile switches.
 They're light to press and offer great typing quality, but the keys don't feel as responsive as typical tactile switches.
 It has full RGB backlighting with individually-lit keys, and you can set macros to any key.
 It's well-built and comes with a wrist rest that feels nice but is a dust magnet.
 There's also an OLED screen on the keyboard itself, where you can display anything you like.